-Choose your email host.
+- Choose your email host.

-Connect your email to an email client.
+- Connect your email to an email client.

-Connect your email to your marketing automation software.
+- Connect your email to your marketing automation software.

 1. Choose your email host.

 If you choose this way of creating a business email, you'll need to go to your hosting site and set up your email.
-Usually this means going to the "Email" section of your hosting site and choosing an email (tips and examples below).
+Usually, this means going to the "Email" section of your hosting site and choosing an email (tips and examples below).

 However, another way to set up email is to go through G-Suite instead of your hosting platform (this is what we do at HubSpot).
-Google will walk you through this process, so it's usually as simple as 1, 2, 3.
+Google will walk you through this process, so it's usually as simple as 1, 2, or 3.

 2. Connect your email to an email client.